 Container plants were not installed in the DG-1 or DG-1 WOUS mitigation areas, but these areas were seeded with native plant species.
 Native plant growth was noted throughout the DG-1 and DG-1 WOUS mitigation areas, likely both from natural recruitment and from seeding; however, germination was observed to be very minimal in the majority of these mitigation areas.
 Portions of DG-1 WOUS were noted as being scoured during the 2020 wet season and had minimal plant growth.
-Native plants such as deerweed (Acmispon glaber), California buckwheat (Eriogonum fasciculatum), and scale broom (Lepidospartum squamatum) were observed sprouting in the DG-1 and DG-1 WOUS mitigation areas.
-In addition, dodder (Cuscuta sp.) was observed growing on some of the shrubs in this mitigation area, which could lead to future decline of these shrubs.
-Native cover for the DG-1 and DG-1 WOUS mitigation areas was estimated to be 55 to 60 percent with some areas having relatively dense cover and other areas being scoured and/or having minimal cover.
+Native plants such as California sagebrush (Artemisia californica), miniature suncup (Camissoniopsis micrantha), common sandaster (Corethrogyne filaginifolia), California buckwheat (Eriogonum fasciculatum), and caterpillar phacelia (Phacelia cicutaria) were observed sprouting in the DG-1 and DG-1 WOUS mitigation areas.
+Dodder (Cuscuta sp.) that was noted growing on shrubs in this mitigation area during previous monitoring visits appeared to have been removed or was dead.
+Native cover for the DG-1 and DG-1 WOUS mitigation areas being scoured and/or having minimal cover.
 Photos 1 through 4 in Attachment B document the mitigation area during the monitoring visit.

-Nonnative weed cover in DG-1 and DG-1 WOUS was estimated at approximately less than one percent, if the dead annual weeds are excluded, which is approximately 5 to 10 percent lower than the level of weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-1 and DG-1 WOUS included black mustard (Brassica nigra), red brome (Bromus madritensis ssp. rubens), Mediterranean grass (Schismus barbatus), and tree tobacco (Nicotiana glauca); however, all of the annual species were observed to be dead for the season.
+Nonnative weed cover in DG-1 and DG-1 WOUS was estimated at approximately two percent, which is approximately three percent lower than the level of weed cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-1 and DG-1 WOUS included black mustard (Brassica nigra), ripgut brome (Bromus diandrus), red-stemmed filaree (Erodium cicutarium), and Mediterranean grass (Schismus barbatus).
+All nonnative weeds were just starting to germinate and had not gone to flower or seed.